euripidean/earworm/README.md

 - Rating Stars were styled thanks to really helpful codepen: https://codepen.io/nnoy01/pen/VwPdeNo
 - Form element styling implemented thanks to googling this from SO: https://stackoverflow.com/questions/9599551/wtforms-support-for-input-readonly-attribute
 - Read-only attritbute figured out thanks to: https://stackoverflow.com/questions/9599551/wtforms-support-for-input-readonly-attribute
+- Logo is via https://brandmark.io it does not belong to me and is not the official Earworm logo.

 # Screenshots
 ## Homepage - Splash